jsdelivrbot/reactjs-emotion-api/README.md

 This is still a work in progress.
 To dos:
   - Enable to work the Axios RESTful query without any cross-site issue.
-  - Improve the looks and feel
+  - Improve the look and feel
   - Add the script view that is currently playing
   - Add unit tests